 Ok insurance agents and brokers, let’s set a goal.

-By the end of 2018, we are going to check off anything we can’t already check off from the following insurance marketing checklist.
+During 2020, we are going to check off anything we can’t already check off from the following insurance marketing checklist.

 Many of these insurance marketing tasks/strategies you have heard of but likely have put off or not made time to get around to doing.